eugomin/ARES-GT/README.md

 # ARES-GT
 CRISPR sgRNAs guide analysis software

-ARES-GT is a command line Python software for identification of CRISPR target in DNA sequences (Cas9 or Cas12a/Cpf1).
-It uses several python libraries: datetime, sys, re, regex.
+# Overview

+Although several online tools exist for identification of CRISPR targets, but usually only a limited list of genomes are available to be selected.
+Moreover, a limited list of candidates, based on a matrix score, is provided.
+I have developed ARES-GT to search CRISPR targets in DNA sequences against a reference genome provided by the user, meaning unpublished genome, unassembled, etc., can be used.

+# Installation

+ARES-GT is a python (v2.7) script that uses datetime, sys, re and regex libraries.

+# Input

 Three input files are needed: